Dreadnought: Central citadel

 The thickest protection was reserved for the central citadel in all battleships.
 Some navies extended a thinner armoured belt and armoured deck to cover the ends of the ship, or extended a thinner armoured belt up the outside of the hull.
 This "tapered" armour was used by the major European navies—the United Kingdom, Germany, and France.
-This arrangement gave some armour to a larger part of the ship; for the very first dreadnoughts, when high-explosive shellfire was still considered a significant threat, this was useful.
+This arrangement gave some armour to a larger part of the ship; for the first dreadnoughts, when high-explosive shellfire was still considered a significant threat, this was useful.
 It tended to result in the main belt being very short, only protecting a thin strip above the waterline; some navies found that when their dreadnoughts were heavily laden, the armoured belt was entirely submerged.
 The alternative was an "all or nothing" protection scheme, developed by the US Navy.
 The armour belt was tall and thick, but no side protection at all was provided to the ends of the ship or the upper decks.
 The armoured deck was also thickened.
 The "all-or-nothing" system provided more effective protection against the very-long-range engagements of dreadnought fleets and was adopted outside the US Navy after World War I.

 The design of the dreadnought changed to meet new challenges.
 For example, armour schemes were changed to reflect the greater risk of plunging shells from long-range gunfire, and the increasing threat from armour-piercing bombs dropped by aircraft.
 Later designs carried a greater thickness of steel on the armoured deck; Yamato carried a 16 in main belt, but a deck 9 in thick.